Unified error bounds for perturbations of non-Markovian open quantum systems in Gaussian environments: Error bounds of open quantum systems under Liouville dynamics

 Then we have,

-We emphasize that the left-hand side of the above equation should only be understood as the short-hand notation for the right-hand side, which is mathematically well-defined.
+We emphasize that the left-hand side of the above equation should only be understood as the shorthand notation for the right-hand side, which is mathematically well-defined.
 Because of \cref{eq:permutations}, the right-hand side of \cref{eq:T_exp_defn} is equal to the right-hand side of \cref{eq:rhoS_Dyson_short}.
-Similarly, another short-hand notation for \cref{eq:rhoS_Dyson_short} is the following:
+Similarly, another shorthand notation for \cref{eq:rhoS_Dyson_short} is the following: